 If you've heard of the Cire Perdue (lost wax) method of sculpting, it's likely from Edo bronze casting, where it was (is) commonly used.
 However, I found out popular French impressionist, Edgar Degas, also made his sculptures through the same technique, which involves making a wax sculpture, covering it with a layer of clay, then melting the wax out through a hole at the bottom and replacing it with bronze/metal and then, breaking off the top layer clay.
 I had learned about Degas as the guy who made *slightly* creepy paintings of young female ballet dancers.
 But the "Cire Perdue" sculptures were ALSO of young ballet dancers, so I guess he didn’t stray too far.

 My new discovery was “Self Portrait” (1865) by Frederic Bazille, who lived with impressionist icon, Claude Monet and apparently was also a key figure in the movement too.
 He did that thing where you look in a mirror to paint yourself all in one sitting, which I’ve also wanted to do.
 It was a challenge to himself, as he had just dropped out of medical school to focus on art.
-I thought that was really inspiring and ended up creating self-portrait of my own after seeing Bazille's.
+I thought that was really inspiring and ended up creating a self-portrait of my own after seeing Bazille's.

 While I enjoyed the Institvte, I did have some regrets: not bringing a notepad to jot down ideas and not being able to see most of the other exhibits, especially the Warhol collection.
 This actually got me upset because I’ve been lucky enough to see several of the big names in art, but I have never actually seen a Warhol.
 Better luck next time, I guess.
 Lastly, here are some other random pickings for viewing pleasure!